Principal Investigator

 Institute: UTS

-Mitchell’s projects primarily focus on respiratory diseases, specifically viral and mTOR-related diseases, making use of his specialties in bioinformatics and CRISPR-Cas9 gene editing techniques to do so.
-He is thrilled to be applying his passion for discovery through his PhD.
+Mitchell is a second-year PhD candidate who is currently working on respiratory projects with a primary focus on viral and mTOR-related diseases, making use of his specialties in bioinformatics and CRISPR-Cas9 gene editing techniques to do so.
+Another focus of his PhD degree is to construct a single-cell Air-Liquid Interface (ALI) atlas.
+He is thrilled to be applying his passion for learning and discovery through his PhD.

 LinkedIn profile